 In this study we analyzed 145 CNS tumors using targeted nanopore sequencing and compared the results to those acquired by pyrosequencing and methylation bead arrays.
 We found a 92% correlation between pyrosequencing and nanopore sequencing, but note that samples with low methylation were sometimes overestimated with nanopore sequencing compared to pyrosequencing.
 Nanopore sequencing was also able to re-create the results of the MGMT STP-27 classifier or Sanger bisulfide sequencing.
 In addition, nanopore sequencing allowed for the analysis of an additional 94 CpGs in the MGMT promoter region and analysis can be extended both upstream and downstream of the designated CpG island.
 Unsupervised hierarchical clustering of samples based on nanopore methylation data including 115 CpGs in and adjacent to the MGMT promoter showed clear separation of methylated and unmethylated samples.
 Finally, we showed that classification of patients by targeted nanopore sequencing of the MGMT promoter yielded results that were comparable to pyrosequencing in Kaplan-Meier survival analysis.
 To the best of our knowledge, this is the first study to examine all 98 sites with the MGMT promoter CpG island, along with it’s shores in multiple patient biopsies by nanopore sequencing.

 MGMT promoter methylation by nanopore sequencing has several advantages over conventional techniques.
 First, nanopore sequencing can detect epigenetic modifications on native DNA, thereby circumventing the need for bisulfite treatment.
-This saves time and reduces the potential risk of bias introduced by bisulfite treatment that has been shown to under represent densely hydroxymethylated (5hmC) regions [Huang et al., 2010].
+This saves time and reduces the potential risk of bias introduced by bisulfite treatment that has been shown to underrepresent densely hydroxymethylated (5hmC) regions [Huang et al., 2010].
 This may partly explain the higher estimation of methylation by nanopore sequencing when compared to the MGMT pyro kit, particularly in low methylation samples (Figure 2).
 Secondly, the long-read nature of nanopore sequencing offers a complete overview of methylation in the MGMT promoter CpG island and can be extended in either direction to include the shores and shelves of the CpG island.
 Regions outside the DMR2 are neglected by most common assays but have been shown to discriminate the methylation status of GBMs [Tierling et al., 2022].
-Third, the methodology of nanopore sequencing is flexible making it possible to incorporate MGMT methylation status to asseys such as whole genome sequencing, exome sequencing, in silico enrichment (adaptive sampling) or cas9 targeted enrichment, either as single samples or multiplexed.
+Third, the methodology of nanopore sequencing is flexible making it possible to run single samples or as multiplex analysis.
+The technology also allows for easy incorporation of other assays such as whole genome sequencing, exome sequencing, in silico enrichment (adaptive sampling) or cas9 targeted enrichment, either as single samples or multiplexed in addition to MGMT promotor methylation.

-Ever since MGMT promoter methylation was discovered as a prognostic marker for over-all and progression-free survival in GBM [Hegi et al., 2005], there has been an ongoing debate regarding the optimal method and optimal cut-off to determine clinically significan methylation of the MGMT promoter Table 2.
+Ever since MGMT promoter methylation was discovered as a prognostic marker for over-all and progression-free survival in GBM [Hegi et al., 2005], there has been an ongoing debate regarding the optimal method and optimal cut-off to determine clinically significant methylation of the MGMT promoter Table 2.
 Methylation-specific PCR, pyrosequencing and methylation bead arrays are commonly used but when these methods have been directly compared, results have been discordant in up to a third of cases [Tierling et al., 2022, Håvik et al., 2012, Johannessen et al., 2018].
 This is likely due to lack of standardization between CpG sites queried by different methods and different cut-offs applied.
 A recent meta-analysis including 32 cohorts and 3474 patients could not draw strong conclusions of the optimal CpG sites to query and optimal cut-off to apply [Brandner et al., 2021].
 The results presented here demonstrate that nanopore sequencing of the MGMT promoter region can largely recreate the results of conventional bisulfite dependant methods (??).

 Unsupervised hierarchical clustering of glioblastoma samples based on nanopore sequencing indicates the presence of one or more sub-groups within the previously defined methylated samples.
 These groups are defined both by extent and amount of methylation Figure 6a.